Pakistan International Airlines Flight 544: Investigation

 The hijackers were said to be carrying small weapons - pistols, although they showed some packets which they claimed were high intensity explosives.
-The interrogations revealed that the Baloch hijackers were opposed to the country's nuclear weapons tests in the Balochistan province in response to recent Indian nuclear testing.
+The interrogations revealed that the Baloch hijackers were opposed to the country's nuclear weapons tests in Balochistan province in response to recent Indian nuclear testing.
 It was later revealed that hijackers had demanded refueling to proceed to New Delhi.
 During the siege, the Corps Commander of V Corps, Chief Secretary, Home Secretary, and IG police were at the airport.

 Aftermath

-The Sindh Governor Lieutenant-General (retired) Moinuddin Haider remained in touch with the authorities throughout the siege.
-The following week, he honored the Sindh police officers with the highest honors and gallantry awards.
+Sindh Governor Moinuddin Haider remained in touch with the authorities throughout the siege.
+The following week, he honored the Sindh Police officers with the highest honors and gallantry awards.
 The hijackers were tried and convicted under Section 402-B of the Pakistan Penal Code (hijacking) in 1998 and were given the death penalty in 1999.
-All hijackers were hanged on 28 May 2015, after 17 years to the day when Pakistan had successfully conducted their nuclear tests in Chaghi, Balochistan.
+All hijackers were hanged on 28 May 2015, after 17 years to the day when Pakistan had successfully conducted their nuclear tests in Chagai, Balochistan.